okx/KIPs/docs/draft/OIP-8.md

 ## 1. Summary

-This OIP is about introducing EVM for OKExChain to support running smart contracts.
+This KIP is about introducing EVM for OKExChain to support running smart contracts.

 ## 2. Abstract­

-This OIP defines transactions and messages to support running smart contracts on OKExChain.
+This KIP defines transactions and messages to support running smart contracts on OKExChain.

 ## 3. Status